aschey/termprofile/README.md

 for some variables supplied by common CI providers, but we can't account for all of them.

-If your CI provider isn't supported, you can use `CLICOLOR_FORCE` to force color output.
+If your CI provider isn't supported, you can use `FORCE_COLOR` or `CLICOLOR_FORCE` to force color output.

 ### Other Special Cases